Plagiatus/datapacks/homes/README.md

 This Datapack allows you to set unlimited homes in any world.
 The players of the world don't need OP to use the commands.

+**This only works in the overworld.
+Multi-dimensional support is planned.**

 ## How to set up

 Download the zip file and place it into your `world/datapacks` folder.
 If the world is already running, run `reload`.
 That's all you need to do.